Avoiding a fight is a mark of honor. Only fools insist on quarreling.

 I want to encourage us to think differently.
 Dr. John Gottman’s research shows 87% of conversations end the way they begin, and that a “harsh start-up” usually also ends badly.
 Given that we’re often not modeling the right things and conflict in the home can cause Type A trauma for kids, I want to encourage people to learn to do something different.
 Understand that we are literally physically harming our children – especially their developing brains – by not growing in these skills.

 We have a proven method of helping women learn the steps to interaction in their relationships at a whole different level, all while learning to feel more confident in their identity.
-I hope you’ll consider joining us at the Deflating Defensiveness Retreat this year.
+I hope you’ll consider joining us in our Strength & Dignity eCourse this year.
 It’s not easy work, but it’s eye-opening if you think you are up for it.

 In the meantime, I am praying that we all have the “teaching of kindness on our tongue,” Proverbs 31-style.